-Lorcan Finnegan's debut feature, Without Name, was an eye-catching ecological spook fest that never veered off into predictable Hollywood formula, and this superb follow-up will only raise his stock as a director of superior for." - Tom Bond, One Room With A View
+Lorcan Finnegan's debut feature, Without Name, was an eye-catching ecological spook fest that never veered off into predictable Hollywood formula, and this superb follow-up will only raise his stock as a director of superior genre cinema.
+Smart and unexpected Vivarium is the logical antidote to the overblown drivel that big-budget spandex studio tentpoles vomit on the apathetic public. - AT for." - Tom Bond, One Room With A View